 This video first appeared here in 2012, after MerhlinsPlace enhanced my words with evocative imagery and music.
 Thanks to CL for reminding me to bring back this classic post (permanently on the left sidebar with other videos created around my poetic work.)
 Featured image on home page is “The Triangle,” a 1918 drawing by Kahlil Gibran. you are the river of love’s tenderness Beside every wounded heart flows love’s river of tenderness it babbles and croons with the power to […]

-Frequency Masters Kenneth and Alexander Soares at Power Thoughts Meditation Club have created a revised video of the Affirmations I wrote and recorded for them back in October 2016.
-In this new version, they took the video to a new level, adding a primal drumbeat, OM chant, and evocative new imagery from around the planet.
-Same words and voice, though in a richer, deeper environment.
-Consider joining the 299,000 people already subscribed to the PTMC channel, which is packed with […]
+I was so pleased when frequency masters Kenneth and Alexander Soares at Power Thoughts Meditation Club chose to feature me as the first female voice of PTMC back in 2016.
+They elevated my words and voice with a primal drumbeat, OM chant, and evocative new imagery from around the planet.
+Consider joining the 960,000 people already subscribed to the PTMC channel, which is packed with a vast array of sound/frequency meditations, healings, and support.
+And, if you are so inspired, please […]

 I was revisiting my September 2008 post featuring India Arie in a 2006 live performance of James Taylor’s “The Secret of Life.”
 One thing led to another and I discovered her YT video (below) of “I Am Light,” which stunned me with its profound beauty and simplicity.
 If that wasn’t enough radiance, I also stumbled upon the original studio recording of “Beautiful Flower,” for which Arie was nominated in 2008 for the NAACP Image Award for Outstanding Song and also […]